SigmanGroup/Multiobjective_Optimization/README.md

 - Chemical_Space: code by Lucy van Dijk and Jordan Dotson
 - GetSum_Parameters: code by Jordan Dotson and Lucy van Dijk.
 Portions of code were adapted from a script by Toby Gensch.
 - Logistic Regression: code by Jordan Dotson with contributions from Lucy van Dijk.
 Portions of code were adpated from a script by Cian Kingston

+Jupyter Notebook (Funky_conformers_v3.ipynb) Notes:
+Once the atom numbers excel spreadsheet and the folders containing the log files are set up, the Jupyter Notebook requires minor user input.
+The user must specify local file paths, specifications of the atom numbers spreadsheet, and desired names for the resultant parameter spreadsheets that are produced (see Jupyter Notebook for more details).

+The Jupyter Notebook produces an excel spreadsheet with two sheets.
+One sheet treats all ligands according to their symmetry while the second simplifies parameters and treats all ligands as being C2v symmetric (see manuscript and supplementary information for more details).